 Aside from gymnastics and classes, I took on a huge role in student government, and held positions in Relay for Life and Mini-THON.
 As a sophomore, I began working as an Admissions Tour Guide, which not only let me share my love for Ursinus with others, but also gave me invaluable communication and public speaking skills â€“ something I find myself calling on every day.
 I was also a business and economics tutor and worked for the U-Imagine Center.
 With the U-Imagine Center, I assisted a real Collegeville business with marketing and social media (Main Street Nutrition â€“ check it out!).
 All these positions helped me gain and develop professional skills that are instrumental to my career after UC.
 Additionally, I dove deep into the financials of major companies as a Finance Scholar, competed in a national data competition, and attended networking and professional events courtesy of my professors such as College Night at the Philadelphia Phillies and a sports business analytics conference.
 For my ILE â€“ a vital graduation requirement â€“ I interned at an independent baseball team, which was a small but unforgettable start to what I call my â€śinternship world tourâ€ť, which also included the Miami Dolphins and Philadelphia Flyers.

-I graduated from Ursinus in December of 2018, and now, I am a Business Analyst for the Miami Dolphins.
+I graduated from Ursinus in December of 2018, and now, I am a Director, Marketing at Miami Dolphins and Hard Rock Stadium for the Miami Dolphins.
 I use data, strategy, and research to evaluate and identify revenue and fan experience opportunities for the Dolphins, the Miami Open, concerts, soccer matches, and all other Hard Rock Stadium events.
 I work across all departments â€“ to name a few: ticketing, merchandise, food and beverage, sponsorship â€“ and am constantly tasked with difficult, but exciting projects.
 Each day, I tap into everything I gained from Ursinus.
 From the email writing tips, I learned in Research Methods, to the creativity I learned from the U-Imagine Center, there is no way I could be doing what Iâ€™m doing without my Ursinus education.

 I heard Ursinus was one of the â€ścolleges that changes livesâ€ť, but I didnâ€™t understand how true that was until now.
 The relationships I built with my teammates, classmates, and professors at Ursinus are irreplaceable, and I felt supported by the Ursinus community with every step that I took.
 If I could go back, I wouldnâ€™t change a thing â€“ except maybe try to limit my cookie consumption in Wismer!